Gemini Ganesan: Personal life

-Gemini Ganesan, at 19, married Alamelu, with whom he lived and whom he fondly called "Boubji".
-He later married Savitri while still married to his first wife.
-He had other affairs as well.
-Alamelu and Ganesan have four daughters; three of them – Revathi, Kamala and Jayalakshmi – are medical doctors, the fourth – Narayani – is a journalist with The Times of India.
-Ganesan has two daughters with Pushpavalli – Bollywood actress Rekha, and Radha.
-The latter acted in a few Tamil films but then opted for marriage and migration to the United States.
-Savitri and Ganesan have two children: a daughter, Vijaya Chamundeswari, and Ganesan's only son, Satheesh Kumar.
-The actor noted in his autobiography Vaazhkai Padagu: "Somehow, I seemed to attract women who were in distress."
+Gemini Ganesan married Alamelu when he was 19 years old, with whom he lived and whom he fondly called "Boubji".
+He later married the actress Savitri while still married to his first wife, because polygamy was allowed for Hindu men till 1956.
+He had several extramarital affairs, as well as an illegal marriage with Juliana Andrew in July 1998.
+Alamelu and Ganesan had four daughters; three of them – Revathi, Kamala and Jayalakshmi – are medical doctors, the fourth – Narayani – is a journalist with The Times of India.
+Ganesan had two illegitimate daughters with the married actress Pushpavalli: Bollywood actress Rekha, and Radha.
+The latter acted in a few Tamil films but then opted for marriage and emigration to the United States.
+Savitri and Ganesan had two children: a daughter named Vijaya Chamundeswari, and Ganesan's only son Satheesh Kumar.
+Gemini Ganesan noted in his autobiography Vaazhkai Padagu: "Somehow, I seemed to attract women who were in distress."
 He also felt annoyed by the title "Kaadhal Mannan" as it "was used to brush him in black in his personal life".
-He was survived by seven daughters and a son.
+He was survived by his seven daughters and one son.
 Chamundeswari has a son Abhinay Vaddi, who acted in Ramanujan (2014), and is therefore Ganesan's grandson.
-His fourth wife was Juliana Andrew, whom he married in July 1998.

 Legacy

 A documentary film on the legend in the name of Kadhal Mannan was produced by Dr. Kamala Selvaraj and directed by Ashok Kumar, DFT (Programme Head-Vendhar TV) in 2011.
 It was screened by many film stalwarts and fans of the legend and received rave reviews from critics for bringing out a candid representation of the actor's life in detail.
 Following the response, a DVD version of the film was released in the same year.
 In the mid-2010s, three films were made about the actor.
 Odam Ilavarasu's romantic comedy Gemini Ganeshanum Suruli Raajanum (2017) began in 2015 and featured the lead character as someone who falls in love with several women at the same time.
 Muthukumar's Kaadhal Mannan (2018) was initially titled Gemini Ganesan before the makers decided to change the title.
 Furthermore, an official biopic of actress Savitri was made by director Nag Ashwin in Telugu as Mahanati.
-Dulquer Salmaan was cast as Ganesan, and Ashwin revealed that his portrayal of Gemini Ganesan would go beyond the physical resemblance, to better depict the character's emotional side.
+Dulquer Salmaan was cast as Ganesan, and Ashwin revealed that the portrayal of Gemini Ganesan would be beyond physical resemblance, to better depict the character's emotional side.

 Death

 After a prolonged illness due to kidney failure and multiple organ failure, Gemini Ganesan died surrounded by Bobji and their daughters at his residence on 22 March 2005, 13:30 IST.
 He was cremated with full state honors.
-Prominent personalities including Tamil Nadu's chief ministers M. Karunanidhi and Jayalalitha paid their last respects to the veteran actor.
+Prominent personalities including Tamil Nadu's chief minister Jayalalitha and former chief minister M. Karunanidhi paid their last respects to the veteran actor.
 Ganesan's funeral was not attended by his estranged daughter Rekha, who was then in Himachal Pradesh shooting a film.